 How Groovy works behind the scenes

-With your Groovy scripts, you have multiple options on how to use them:
+With your Groovy scripts, you have multiple options on how to

 - run groovyc on them to create Java *.class files